dotlang/language/doc/RFE.md

 why do we need nothing? to support functions that dont return anything. and blocks.

+? - Maybe we should disallow embedding primitives (char, int, float) because suppose there is a function which accepts char.
+Then, what should I pop from stack?
+1 byte (normal char) or 4 bytes (a pointer to a tuple which embeds char)?

 ? - research: how to generate assembly code? yasm